 The worry is that if you have the mantra of “live for the moment”, you might be overspending.
 Moreover, if your goal is to reach financial independence as soon as possible, that might become a big hindrance.

 However, if you’re the big tightwad and control every penny, you might be trading today’s joy for tomorrow’s.

 Figure out the amount you need to save to meet your goals for financial independence or retirement in general.
 Set it all on autopilot to be moved from your paycheck and bank accounts automatically.
-Then use a tool like Personal Capital for free (my favorite word!) to just watch your retirement accounts grow!
+Then use a tool like Empower (formerly Personal Capital) for free (my favorite word!) to just watch your retirement accounts grow!

 Then the rest is yours to do with as you see fit.

 Spend a little bit and have some fun!

 Frugality and happiness aren’t necessarily related